thedejijoseph/pusher/README.md

 1. Use the `add-auth` command to allow access to Google Drive
 2. Provide some folders to watch using the `watch` command
 3. Use the `start` command to begin watching specified folders (will continue running in background)
-4. Copy or move files into said folders and leave upload to happen
+4. Copy or move files into said folders and leave upload to happen in the background

 ## Commands